-Having your photo on your business cards is a request we get often.
-It’s very popular with realtors, medical professionals, people in banking, and others whose fields require facial recognition.
+Having your photo on your business cards is a request our graphic designers often get.
+It’s popular with realtors, medical professionals, people in banking, and others whose fields require facial recognition.
 But many times, there is some confusion as to what makes the best headshot to use.

 So, is it time to get a business card with a headshot?
 My first recommendation is always to hire a professional photographer.
 Business headshots are quick and usually relatively inexpensive.
 Ask other colleagues who’ve they’ve used or even google photographers in your area.
 If you find someone online, be sure to check out their portfolio or ask them to send you samples of their work before hiring them.